Eriana Blanco Sizzles In Tiny White Bikini In New Instagram Picture

 She took the photo indoors in front of what looked like a wood grain built-in closet, and stood with her right hip slightly cocked.
 The model tilted her head to the right and pursed her lips flirtatiously.

-Her bikini top had black straps and a buckle in the center that held it together.
-It was so small that a hint of her nipples were showing, and her cleavage was hard to miss.
+Her bikini top had black straps and a buckle in the center that connected the cups.
+The top was so skimpy that a hint of her nipple was showing, and her cleavage was hard to miss.
 Her bikini bottoms had a very low waistline and a belt that cinched her waist.
-This brought attention to her tiny waist and toned abs.
-The tone of the bikini also popped against her nice tan.
+This brought attention to her trim midsection and toned abs.
+The color of the bikini also popped against her nice tan.

-Eriana wore her long, straight hair down in a middle part, and her locks were brushed in front of her shoulders and reached inches past her elbows.
+Eriana wore her long, straight hair down in a middle part, and her locks were brushed in front of her shoulders, falling inches past her elbows.
 Pieces of her hair glowed light brown on one side, and she further added color to her styling with her glamorous makeup application.
 In addition to her long lashes and black liner on her lower lids, it looked like she wore silver eyeshadow that was highlighted by a pink tone under her brows.
 This matched her blush and glossy lipstick.
-She also added a gold charm necklace to her look, but didn’t sport additional accessories.
+She also added a gold charm necklace to her look but didn’t sport additional accessories.

-The picture is getting lots of positive attention so far in the first hour since it was posted, with over 18,600 likes already.
+The picture is getting lots of positive attention so far in the first hour since it was posted, with over 18,600 likes.
 Moreover, the comments section was packed with compliments from her fans.

 “Every man’s dream girl amazing body,” observed a supporter.